 Our Arc Flash Safety Training course content, graphics, audio, non-scored quiz questions and a final exam.

 This course provides an overview of the hazards associated with arc flash events and provides important information on how to minimize the risk of their occurrence.
+Because of the nature of arc flash events, we will review the regulations that apply for both electrical safety and fire safety.

 Specific topics covered in this course include: